Kitty Oppenheimer

 Katherine Vissering "Kitty" Oppenheimer (August 8, 1910 – October 27, 1972) was an American biologist, botanist, and a member of the Communist Party of America until leaving in the 1930s.
 Her husbands were Frank Ramseyer, Joe Dallet, Richard Stewart Harrison, and physicist J. Robert Oppenheimer, the director of the Manhattan Project's Los Alamos Laboratory during World War II.
+Kitty has been portrayed in several films about the Manhattan Project, including Oppenheimer (2023) by Emily Blunt.

 Early life

 Katherine "Kitty" Vissering Puening was born in Recklinghausen, Westphalia, Prussia, Germany, on August 8, 1910, the only child of Franz Puening and Käthe Vissering.
 Although she claimed that her father was a prince and that her mother was related to Queen Victoria, Kitty would say that her father was the prince of a small state called Westphalia in Germany.
 Her mother was, in fact, a cousin of Wilhelm Keitel, who later became a field marshal in the German Army during World War II - he was hanged in 1946.

 Puening arrived in the United States on May 14, 1913, aboard the SS Kaiser Wilhelm der Grosse when she was two years old.
 Her father, a metallurgical engineer, had invented a new kind of blast furnace, and had gained employment with a steel company in Pittsburgh, and the family settled in the suburb of Aspinwall, Pennsylvania.
 Although her first language was German, she soon became fluent in English, speaking both languages without accent.
 Her parents regularly took her with them on summer visits to Germany.

 After graduating from Aspinwall High School in June 1928, Puening enrolled at the University of Pittsburgh.
 She lived at home and attended freshman classes in mathematics, biology and chemistry.
 Her father now worked for Koppers, and held patents for the design of blast furnaces.
 Puening convinced her parents that it would be a good idea for her to study in Germany, and she sailed for Europe in March 1930.
 It is doubtful that she took any classes, but she did meet Frank Ramseyer, an American studying music in Paris under Nadia Boulanger, before sailing for home on May 19.

 Puening completed the first year of her degree, and married Ramseyer before a Justice of the Peace in Pittsburgh on December 24, 1932.
 The couple moved to an apartment near Harvard University, where Ramseyer hoped to pursue a master's degree in music.
 She re-enrolled at the University of Pittsburgh in January 1933, and returned to her parents' home in Aspinwall.
 In June 1933, she sailed to Europe again with her husband.
 After returning, she enrolled at the University of Wisconsin, although there is no record of her completing any courses there.
 Puening obtained an annulment of her marriage from the Superior Court of Wisconsin on December 20, 1933.
 She later told friends that she had discovered evidence that Ramseyer was a homosexual and a drug addict.
 Puening also had an abortion.